armory/docs/content/en/docs/armory-admin/kayenta-configure.md

   - /spinnaker/configure_kayenta/
   - /docs/spinnaker/configure-kayenta/
 description: >
-  Use the Armory Operator to configure Kayenta.
+  Learn how to configure Kayenta when Spinnaker has been installed using the Armory Operator.
 ---

 ## Kayenta Overview